Virtaset/Front/README.md

 - **Seeing the current elecricity prices** - Open the app and the current electricity prices will be displayed

-- **See the history of electiricy prices** - Choose the app and prices from the last 24 hours will be displayed
+- **See the history of electiricy prices** - Open the app and prices from the last 24 hours will be displayed

 ## Built with
 - Expo